Extended Dijkstra algorithm and Moore-Bellman-Ford algorithm: Concluding remarks

 \section{Concluding remarks}

+Due to the quick and extensive development in the research field of graph theories, and due to the quick and extensive development in the research fields of networks and functionals, especially with the emergence of the Anti-risk Path Problem and the related research, the need to extend the total weight path function of networks and the shortest path problems is gradually increasing.
+Motivated by this trend, in the present article, we have mainly done the following three aspects of work.

+1. We proposed the definition of the path functional and several definitions regarding the characteristics of the defined path functional, especially the characteristic in orders, such as increasing, order-preserving, so on; see Definition 1-Definition 3.
+Further, based on the proposed definitions, we made some related discussions on the properties of the path functional, see Proposition 1-Proposition 6.

-The present work have introduced a kind of general single-source shortest path problem (GSSSP) and have designed two algorithms (EDA) and EMBFA to solve it under certain conditions.
+2. We introduced a kind of general single-source shortest path problem (GSSSP) and designed two algorithms EDA and EMBFA to solve it under certain conditions.
+Further, based on the discussions on the properties of the path functional, we studied respectively the attributes of EDA and EMBFA; see Theorem 2 and Theorem 3.

+3. We further explained the significance of the defined path functional and the two designed algorithms by several examples.

+What we have done not only extends the Dijkstra algorithm and the Moore-Bellman-Ford algorithm, but also more profoundly reveals their mechanism, which will greatly promote our understanding and applying of the two algorithms.
+The discussions on the properties of the path functional, not only support our designing and studying the two extended algorithms, but also more profoundly reveals that the contents of path functionals, in particular the content about the order, are quite rich, depth and interest, which further shows that there are many other research problems about path functionals.

 It is an interesting topic for further research in the future to explore other efficient algorithms and the applications of the problem GSSSP.
-Finally, cordially hope the present work can improve the development of the researches and applications of the shortest path problems.
+Moreover, to study other questions about path functionals is also an interesting topic for further research in the future.
+Finally, cordially hope that the present work can improve the development of the researches and applications of shortest path problems as well as other problems of combinatorial optimization.

-.5cm {{\bf Acknowledgements} The authors cordially thank the anonymous referees for their valuable comments which lead to the improvement of this paper.
+.5cm {{\bf Acknowledgements} The authors cordially thank the editor and the anonymous referees for their valuable comments and suggestions which lead to the improvement of this paper.